 Val has a BA in Politics and an MA in Education.
 She has worked for the Inner London Education Authority, the Commonwealth Secretariat and as Head of Public Affairs for the National Federation of Women's Institutes.

-Kay is currently a commissioner of the Low Pay Commission, member of Ministry of Justice Civil Justice Council, Trustee of People's History Museum, Director of TU Fund Managers Services, Governor of Pensions Policy Institute and an Honorary Fellow St Hugh's College Oxford.
+Kay is currently a commissioner of the Low Pay Commission, member of Ministry of Justice Civil Justice Council, Trustee of People's History Museum, Director of TU Fund Managers Services and an Honorary Fellow St Hugh's College Oxford.
 She was awarded a CBE in 2007 for services to employment relations.

-Greg is currently: Chairman of The Business of Cities Limited; visiting Professor, and Co-Chairman of Advisory Board, City Leadership Initiative, University College London; Senior Fellow, Urban Land Institute (ULI), Europe; Global Fellow, Metropolitan Programme, The Brookings Institution, Washington DC; Strategic Advisor, OECD Local Economy Programme, OECD, Paris; Chairman, JLL Cities Research Centre and Fellow, Future Cities Catapult, UK.
+Professor Greg Clark CBE is currently: Chairman of The Business of Cities Limited; Chairman of Sharing Cities, Global Advisory Board (for the GLA); visiting Professor, and Co-Chairman of Advisory Board, City Leadership Initiative, University College London; Senior Fellow, Urban Land Institute (ULI), Europe; Global Fellow, Metropolitan Programme, The Brookings Institution, Washington DC; Strategic Advisor, OECD Local Economy Programme, OECD, Paris; Chairman, JLL Cities Research Centre and Fellow, Future Cities Catapult, UK.

 Baroness Tanni Grey-Thompson of Eaglescliffe has competed in five Paralympic Games, winning 11 gold, four silver and one bronze medal.
 She has held 30 world records.

-She is Director of the London Marathon as well as holding other prominent positions in sports bodies.
+She holds prominent positions in a number of sports bodies and was previously a Director of the London Marathon.
 In December 2012 she joined the board of the London Legacy Development Corporation.
 She is also a Non-Executive Director of London 2017 Limited and has been a member of the National Disability Council and Senior Deputy Chair of the UK Lottery Award Panel.